Camping Food Ideas – No Refrigeration Required!

 1. Fresh Fruit

-While many people keep fruit in the fridge, most fruits don’t actually have to be refrigerated.
-Fresh fruits like apples, bananas, kiwis, watermelon, cantaloupe, and pineapple are all great choices.
-Just make sure you don’t cut up your fruit beforehand and keep it in the shade as the sun will make it spoil faster.
+While many people store fresh fruit in the fridge, most fruits don’t actually require refrigeration.
+Apples, bananas, kiwis, watermelon, cantaloupe, and pineapple are excellent choices for an easy camping breakfast.
+Avoid cutting up your fruit beforehand, and store it in the shade to prevent spoilage accelerated by the sun.

 Banana in foil filled with marshmallow and chocolate in front of a campfire